 Q: Which are the best places or suburbs to live as an expat?

 A: I would have to say Las Condes, or Providencia, even in Cajon Del Maipo; it really depends on what kind of person you are or what your family prefers.
-I am a local fibre artist so I would prefer to live in a more bohemian area.
+I am a local fibre artist, so I would prefer to live in a more bohemian area.
 I am a people watcher and I love to always understand life as it works indigenously; I am not necessarily looking for a more Westernized area.

 Q: How do you rate the standard of accommodation in Chile?

 A: Again that depends on who you are, we live in a very nice area, but casa islada usually means “isolated house” and I’m not really into being isolated.
 But if city life bothers you, you may want to consider another option.
-Another thing to consider is homes here are usually built without central heat or air-conditioning and usually have concrete walls and can get quite uncomfortable in the heat of the summer and cold of the winter.
+Another thing to consider is that homes here are usually built without central heat or air-conditioning and usually have concrete walls and can get quite uncomfortable in the heat of the summer and cold of the winter.

 Q: What’s the cost of living compared to home?
 What is cheap or expensive in particular?